Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

-Figure \ref{fig:compare_phase_emission_names} shows the range of phase curve maxima (essentially the same as the range of day-side emission shown in Figure \ref{fig:compare_atmos_emission_names}), and the range of phase curve minima, for atmospheres 2, 5, 8, and 11 with $25\%$ heat redistribution in Table \ref{tab:atmospheres}.
+Figure \ref{fig:compare_phase_emission_names} shows the range of phase curve maxima (essentially the same as the day-side emission shown in Figure \ref{fig:compare_atmos_emission_names}), and the range of phase curve minima, for atmospheres 2, 5, 8, and 11 with $25\%$ heat redistribution in Table \ref{tab:atmospheres}.
 The emission from the ``null hypothesis'' of a bare-rock night-side is also shown for each planet, to determine which night-sides could be observationally distinguished from a bare-rock planet.
 Figure \ref{fig:compare_phase_emission_names} shows that almost all of these simulated atmospheres produce enough night-side emission to be distinguished from a bare-rock planet.
-We note that the precision of the measured maximum and minimum emission is very similar to the precision achieved with five secondary eclipses in Figures \ref{fig:compare_emission} and \ref{fig:compare_atmos_emission_names}.
-For all except the hottest seven planets in our sample, the precision of the eclipse depths measured with a single phase curve in Figure \ref{fig:compare_phase_emission_names} is better than, or comparable to (within $20\%$), the precision achieved with five eclipses.

-The lowest atmospheric point in each case in Figure \ref{fig:compare_phase_emission_names} is the atmosphere with 1 ppm CO$_{2}$.
+A phase curve observation also provides a measurement of day-side emission as well as night-side emission, with comparable precision to that shown in Figure \ref{fig:compare_atmos_emission_names}.
+This information can be complementary to night-side information; for example, many of the simulated observations in Figure \ref{fig:compare_phase_emission_names} with detectable night-side emission have detectably low day-side emission in Figure \ref{fig:compare_atmos_emission_names}, providing corroborating evidence for an atmosphere.

+Some atmospheres in Figure \ref{fig:compare_phase_emission_names} produce too little night-side emission to be distinguished from the bare-rock null hypothesis.
+These are the atmospheres with low amounts of CO$_{2}$, which emit from low pressures but have little greenhouse warming.
 While this may produce too little emission to be detected on the night-side, the day-side emission will be correspondingly low (see the lowest day-side emission value for each planet in Figure \ref{fig:compare_phase_emission_names}).
 This provides the same evidence for atmospheric absorption on the day-side as would be provided by observing secondary eclipses only.
-Observing a phase curve with a minimum flux consistent with zero should not be taken as evidence for the lack of an atmosphere, as thin atmospheres may redistribute too little heat.
+Observing a phase curve with a minimum flux consistent with zero should not be taken as proof of the lack of an atmosphere, as thin atmospheres may redistribute too little heat. \citet{powell2024nightside} shows that optically thick night-side clouds may produce the same effect, suppressing detectable night-side emission from a thick atmosphere.